Skip to main content

 To use this connector, you'll need a MariaDB database setup with the following.

-• This value may be set lower if necessary, but we strongly discourage going below 7 days as this may increase the likelihood of unrecoverable failures.
-MariaDB's default value is 0 (no expiration).
+• This value may be set lower if necessary, but we discourage doing so as this may increase the likelihood of unrecoverable failures.

 • A database user with appropriate permissions: